seanslma/maki/Data/Forecast/Feature/Feature.md

 # Feature

+## time series features
+- `observed features` can only be lagged to the latest available date - so in forecast we have and can use these features
+- `forecast features` can be included directly or lagged, as long as they are available at time of forecasting

 ## Feature importance assessment
 Feature’s relative importance can be assessed through two approaches:
 - Maybe first use `featurewiz-polars`